nevmn/VMProtectSDK-Golang/README.md

   Modify the build script,set the CC

-  run the script to build. build-mac-x64.sh
+  run the script to build

 ````
 ````